Liberal Education in the Era of Migration, Refugee Crises, and Decolonization

-Full registration will be $300.00, $150.00 for one day, and graduate and undergraduate students can attend the entire conference for $100.00.
+Registration is $350.00.
+Graduate and undergraduate students can attend the entire conference for $100.00.
 All funds are Canadian.
 Registration, conference venue, and an announcement of keynotes are forthcoming.
 Our intention is to publish a selection of papers from this conference as we have in the past.

 Affordable accommodations will likely be available on campus.
 More information is forthcoming.